Beenzino: Debut as a solo artist

-Beenzino made his debut as a solo MC on hip hop producer Primary's collaborative album P’Skool’s Daily Apartment, released July 28, 2009.
+Beenzino made his debut as a solo MC on hip hop producer Primary's collaborative album P'Skool's Daily Apartment, released July 28, 2009.
 By 2011, he was a respected solo artist, although still a rookie by industry standards.
 In October, he featured on Primary's 2011 album Primary and the Messengers.

 In 2012, Beenzino released his first solo album, 24:26, and performed with Illionaire Records during their nationwide Korean tour that summer.
 In November, he collaborated with label-mates The Quiett and Dok2 in the free digital single "Illionaire Gang", which was released to coincide with their November 11 Illionaire Day Concert.

 In 2013, the pre-release of his single "Dali, Van, Picasso" from his 2014 album Up All Night was downloaded almost 600,000 times without a music video, and propelled him to mainstream success.
 He went on to perform at MU:Con 2013 and featured on albums by K.Will (The Third Album Part 2: Love Blossom) and Lee Hyori (Monochrome).

 In April 2014, he featured on the Junggigo song "Want U", which was a number one hit in Korea and sold over a million copies.
 He also performed at the 2014 Asian Music Festival on May 25 in New York City and the One Hip Hop Festival at Hongik University, and as a featured guest during Verbal Jint's international concert tour.

 In 2016, he released his third album, 12, including the prior releases "Dali, Van, Picasso", "We Are Going To", and "Break".

 In 2020, Beenzino left Illionaire Records and joined fellow rapper and friend E Sens after signing with Beasts and Natives Alike in 2021.

 Personal life

 In August 2022, Beenzino registered his marriage to model Stefanie Michova, and the wedding has yet to be decided.
+On May 23, 2024, Beenzino and Michova made an announcement on Instagram that they are expecting their first child.
+The couple welcomed their first child, a son named Ru-bin, on November 9, 2024.